Speech Pathology and Audiology

 More People Eligible for Cochlear Implants Thanks to Expanded Criteria

-People with severe hearing loss in just one ear may now be eligible to receive cochlear implants.
-These surgically implanted devices not only improve a person’s ...
+People with severe hearing loss in just one ear are now eligible to receive cochlear implants.
+These surgically implanted devices not only improve a person’s o ...

 Tinnitus tormented Debbie Bowe, but neither her family doctor, nor her ear, nose, and throat specialists (ENTs) could help.
-A customized treatment plan develope ...
+A customized treatment plan develop ...

 When Hearing Aids Aren’t Enough

 Hearing aids may be the first step toward improved hearing, however, there is more to communicating than just hearing sounds.
-According to Duke audiologist Holl ...
+According to Duke audiologist Hol ...

 Speech Therapy Improves Communication, Quality of Life